brianparkerin/YouTube-Landing/README.md

-This is the NETFLIX Landing for Learn More About Code....
+This is the YouTube Landing for Learn More About Code....

 View Project: https://brianparkerin.github.io/Netflix-Landing/